Unpopularity Factor in the Marriage and Roommates Problems: Unweighted Setting

-\begin{proof} From Lemma \ref{lem1}, the problem is equivalent to determining whether $H_{(M,k)}$ has a positive weight perfect matching.
+\begin{proof} From Lemma \ref{lem1}, the problem of determining whether $u(M) > k$ is equivalent to determining whether $H_{(M,k)}$ has a positive weight perfect matching.
 Observe that $H_{(M,k)}$ has $O(n)$ vertices and $O(m)$ edges, and we can multiply the weights of all edges by $y$ so that they are all integers with magnitude $O(n)$.
-Using the recently developed algorithm of Duan et al. \cite{duan}, we can find a maximum weight perfect matching in a graph with integer weight edges of magnitude $\text{poly}(n)$ in $O(m\sqrt{n}\log n)$ time, hence we can detect a positive weight perfect matching in $O(m\sqrt{n}\log n)$ time. \end{proof}
+Using the recent algorithm of Duan et al. \cite{duan}, we can find a maximum weight perfect matching in a graph with integer weight edges of magnitude $\text{poly}(n)$ in $O(m\sqrt{n}\log n)$ time, hence we can detect a positive weight perfect matching in $H_{(M,k)}$ in $O(m\sqrt{n}\log n)$ time. \end{proof}

-We can now efficiently compute $u(M)$ by performing a binary search on all possible values of it.
+As the possible values of $u(M)$ are limited, we can perform a binary search for its value.
+This allows us to efficiently compute $u(M)$.
+To the best of our knowledge, this is the first approach on popular matchings that employs the binary search technique.

 \begin{theorem} Given an \textsc{rp} instance $I$ and a matching $M$ of $I$, there is an algorithm to compute $u(M)$ in $O(m\sqrt{n}\log^2 n)$ time. \end{theorem}